 On November 1, 2012 the Governor filed supplemental budget legislation that would create a \$30 million fund to reimburse agencies and municipalities for costs associated with investigating and responding to the breach at the Hinton drug testing laboratory.
 The amount of the supplemental budget is based on initial agency estimates to pay immediate costs.
 Agencies are undertaking additional analysis to identify the scope of the impact of this breach and they are developing longer-term cost estimates to investigate and respond to the Hinton Laboratory breach.
 Because these costs are one-time in nature, the Governor proposed the use of one-time resources to help fund these costs.
-This supplemental budget legislation would reimburse the General Fund for the costs related to the investigation and response to the breach at the Hinton Laboratory using one-time settlements in excess of \$10 million.
+This supplemental budget legislation would reimburse the General Fund for the costs related to the investigation and response to the breach at the Hinton Laboratory using one-time settlements and judgments in excess of \$10 million.
 These resources would otherwise be transferred to the Stabilization Fund.
-Should they not be sufficient this year to reimburse the General Fund for the remaining amount would be transferred from the Stabilization Fund.
 See "LEGAL MATTERS - Other; Drug Testing Laboratory disputes."

 On December 4, 2012, pursuant to Section 9C of Chapter 29 of the Massachusetts General Laws, the Secretary of Administration and Finance advised the Governor of an estimated budgetary shortfall of revenues totaling \$540 million with respect to the appropriations approved to date for fiscal 2013.
 On the same day, the Secretary revised the tax revenue estimate for fiscal 2013 to \$21.496 billion, which represents a reduction of \$515 million from the revenue estimate assumed in the fiscal 2013 budget adjusted for subsequent tax law changes.
-The \$540 million shortfall is arrived at by also accounting for the fact that \$25 million of tax collections received were one-time settlements in excess of \$10 million which have already been dedicated for certain one-time costs.
+The \$540 million shortfall is arrived at by also accounting for the fact that \$25 million of tax collections received were one-time settlements and judgments in excess of \$10 million which have already been dedicated for certain one-time costs.
 State finance law provides the Governor 15 days after this notification to reduce allotments, to the extent lawfully permitted to do so, or submit proposals to the Legislature to raise additional revenues or to make appropriations from the Stabilization Fund to cover such deficiencies.